The Future of Cyber Attacks

 Thursday, 07 October 2021

-A Few Small Practices Can Have a Large Impact on Your Cybersecurity By Mike Mosher, Director of Technology, Cinch I.T.
-If you own a small or medium-sized business, you are a target of most cybersecurity attacks.
-It can happen to you, it does happen to your peers, and more than half of all SMBs that
+A Few Small Practices Can Have a Large Impact on Your Cybersecurity If you own a small or medium-sized business, you are a target of most cybersecurity threats and attacks.
+It can happen to you, it does happen to your peers, and more than half of all SMBs that suffer a cybersecurity attack never recover.

 - Published in Tech Blog